-Make sure you’ve been added to your exam Teams and get in touch with us if not.
-That’s where we’ll confirm the start time, share key updates and where you can ask pre-exam questions.
+Make sure you’ve been added to your assessment Team on Microsoft Teams and get in touch with us if not.
+That’s where we’ll confirm the start time, share key updates and where you can ask pre-assessment questions.

-Log in to Cirrus, check your dashboard contains all the exams you’ve booked and get in touch with us if not.
-You'll gain access to your exams on Cirrus at least 72 hours before your first exam.
-Will keep you updated on the exam Teams' Announcements channel.
+Log in to the assessment platform, check your dashboard contains all the assessments you’ve booked and get in touch with us if not.
+You'll gain access to your assessments on the assessment platform at least 72 hours before your first assessment.
+We will keep you updated on the Microsoft Teams Assessment Announcements channel.

 4. Read the invigilation guide

-From looking at your wrists to vaping, learn the behaviours that online invigilators look out for and you should avoid during the exam.
+From looking at your wrists to vaping, learn the behaviours that online invigilators look out for and that you should avoid during the assessment.

 5. Get answers to your last-minute questions

 Any specific last-minute questions?
-Everything you need to know is on this page and our help centre has answers to all your exam-related FAQs.
+Everything you need to know is on this page and our help centre has answers to all your assessment-related FAQs.

-It’s only natural to feel stressed in the run up to an exam.
+It’s only natural to feel stressed in the run-up to an assessment.
 It’s just your brain and body’s way of reminding you to prepare for the day.
-Watch our video to learn more about ways to cope with exam stress.
+Watch our video to learn more about ways to cope with assessment stress.
 And if you’re really struggling, our Student Assistance Programme has a free 24-7 helpline with BACP-accredited counsellors.

-Watch our video guide, and read through the information below, to discover everything that happens on exam day, from what you're allowed to bring, to how to conduct the room scan.
+Watch our video guide, and read through the information below, to discover everything that happens on assessment day, from what you're allowed to bring, to how to conduct the room scan.

 Get your ID ready

-Remember, you’ll need to show valid photo ID, such as a driving license, passport or biometric national ID card.
-If your webcam struggles to focus on your ID during the Cirrus checks, ensure the room is sufficiently lit.
+Remember, you’ll need to show valid photo ID, such as a driving licence, passport or biometric national ID card.
+If your webcam struggles to focus on your ID during the assessment platform checks, ensure the room is sufficiently lit.
 If that doesn't fix the problem, take the best picture possible.
-If necessary, we'll contact you after the exam for further verification.
+If necessary, we'll contact you after the assessment for further verification.